daniellrs/simplerdux/README.md

-# fields-redux
+# Simplerdux

-Fields-redux is used to save the state of your React components in Redux.
+Simplerdux is a library to help you to create components or just put things in redux in a simple way.
+With Simplerdux you dont need to create a reducer and action file, just let Simplerdux deal with that for you.

 ## Usage